01-edu/public/subjects/ai/linear-regression/README.md

 [ex5q1]: ./w2_day1_ex5_q1.png "Scatter plot "

-As a reminder, fitting a Linear Regression on this data means finding (a,b) that fits well the data points.
+As a reminder, fitting a Linear Regression on this data means finding (a, b) that fits well the data points.

 - `y_pred = a*x +b`

-Mathematically, it means finding (a,b) that minimizes the MSE, which is the loss used in Linear Regression.
+Mathematically, it means finding (a, b) that minimizes the MSE, which is the loss used in Linear Regression.
 If we consider 3 data points:

 - `Loss(a,b) = MSE(a,b) = 1/3 *((y_pred1 - y_true1)**2 + (y_pred2 - y_true2)**2) + (y_pred3 - y_true3)**2)`